fahmifahim/linux-daily/linux-admin-lpic1.md

 #### 4. init
 - When the kernel finishes loading, it usually starts /sbin/init.
 This program remains running until the system is shutdown.
-- It is always assigned PID 1 for init process.
+- It is always assigned PID 1 for init process. Åö
   - In `SysVinit` system, /sbin/init is started during the initial process.
 Autostart application is executed by order as recorded in the `/etc/inittab`.
   - In `UpStart` system, `/etc/event.d/rc-default` event is executed in parralel.
 The unit is job.
   - In `Systemd` system, `/lib/systemd/system/default.target` is executed. /etc/inittab is no more used.